-August Intersession exception: August Intersession grades are due at the end of the semester grade processing date, which may occur prior to the five days policy.
+August intersession exception: August intersession grades are due at the end of the semester grade processing date, which may occur prior to the five-day policy.

 If grades are not submitted by this date, the grades will be automatically changed to Not Reported (NR).

 If the class is above the minimum enrollment indicated on the compensation agreement, the class will automatically be considered a "Go."
 If the number of enrollments is close to the minimum, the instructor will be consulted as to what he or she would like to do.
-Options include canceling the class at that time, waiting additional time so that a concerted marketing effort can be done by the instructor, or running the class at less compensation.
+Options include canceling the class at that time, waiting additional time so that a concerted marketing effort can be done by the instructor or running the class with fewer students.
 Enrollment is permitted until the first day of class, so the figures available at the beginning may not reflect the actual enrollment.
 If the enrollment is very low, the class will be canceled at that time.

 Students will be notified by email if their class is cancelled.